-Research activity: Read a local newspaper and bring in an article that identifies a problem that you would like investigate more thoroughly.
+Research activity: Read a local newspaper and bring in an article that identifies a problem that you would like investigate more thoroughly (this is not necessarily the project that you will undertake for your class research project; the goal is to use the newspaper to generate an idea for a project).
 Be prepared to discuss how you would go about conducting this research and a hypothesis (or hypotheses) that would guide your research.

-Please note that as with each of the three research activities, you will need to have done this by the Tuesday of the week (October 1, in this case), but you do not need to hand it the written assignment until the Thursday of the week (October 3, in this case).
+Please note that as with each of the three research activities, you will need to have done this by the Tuesday of the week (October 2, in this case), but you do not need to hand it the written assignment until the Thursday of the week (October 4, in this case), by the start of class.

-October 8 and 10 - Social Science Data

-READINGS: Chambliss and Schutt, chapters 4-6
+October 9 and 11 - Fundamentals of Social Research READINGS: Pajo, chapters 4-6

-Student presentations of Chambliss and Schutt, chapters 4 (October 8) and 5 & 6 (October 10)
+Student presentations of Pajo, chapter 4 (October 9) Student presentations of Pajo, chapters 5 & 6 (October 11)